tophefo/IpCamera/README.md

 + ONVIF alarms: I have started writing some code for this already, see EventsRequest.java and compare it to how the working PTZRequest.java works, but it needs to be finished off.

-+ PTZ methods for continuous move so you can scan back and forth and wear your camera out faster.
++ PTZ methods for continuous move so you can scan back and forth.

 + 1 and 2 way audio.
 Keen to add this at some point for talking with people at my front door and baby monitor uses.